suchokrates1/retrievershop-suite/README.md

 ## Modifying settings via the web interface

-After starting the application you can edit the values in your `.env` file without touching the filesystem.
+After starting the application you can modify the values stored in your `.env` file without touching the filesystem.
 Log in to the web interface and open the **Ustawienia** tab from the navigation bar.
-The form now lists all variables defined in `.env.example` so newly introduced options automatically appear on the page.
-Update the desired entries and click **Zapisz**.
-The application writes the new values to `.env`, reloads the configuration and the printing agent picks up the changes immediately.
+The form lists all variables defined in `.env.example` so new options appear automatically.
+When you click **Zapisz** the application rewrites `.env` in the same order as `.env.example` and calls `print_agent.reload_config()` so the running printing agent immediately uses the updated environment.

 ## Running Tests